Cline Buttes Recreation Area Project Updates

 Tumalo Canal Trailhead Project

-The Maston Trailhead was constructed in 2012 using a State Parks Recreation Trails Program Grant.
-The BLM has successfully competed for a second State Parks Grant for construction of the Tumalo Canal Trailhead (PDF) at the south end of Barr Road.
-The Trailhead will be located on the west side of Barr Road, approximately 1/4 mile north of Gerking Market Road.
+Prineville BLM has successfully competed for a State Parks Grant for construction of the Tumalo Canal Trailhead (PDF) at the south end of Barr Road.
+The trailhead will be located on the west side of Barr Road, approximately 1/4 mile north of Gerking Market Road, and will include parking pads, small picnic area, and a vault toilet.
 It will serve the pedestrian trails in the Tumalo Canal Historic Area, as well as non-motorized use trails in the southwest portion of the Cline Buttes Recreation Area.

-BLM competed statewide to secure the RTP Grant for this project, with support from the City of Redmond, Redmond Area Parks and Recreation District, Oregon Equestrian Trails, East Cascade Chapter—Backcountry Horsemen, Sierra Club, Eagle Crest Resort, Cline Buttes Recreation Association, and many others.
+BLM competed for the Recreation Trails Program (RTP) Grant for this project, with support from the City of Redmond, Redmond Area Parks and Recreation District, Oregon Equestrian Trails, East Cascade Chapter—Backcountry Horsemen, Sierra Club, Eagle Crest Resort, Cline Buttes Recreation Association, and many others.